What is single trip travel insurance?

-This type of insurance is designed to cover one off, individual trips and will insure you for the period of your specified travel dates.
+Unlike annual multi-trip travel insurance, this type of insurance is designed to cover one-off, individual trips and will insure you for the period of your specified travel dates.

 Single trip insurance can cover a range of eventualities such as cancellation, personal accident, lost or stolen personal property and many more.

 Continue scrolling down the page to find the answers to some of the most frequently asked questions about single trip travel insurance - or quickly navigate to the most relevant section for you via the menu.

 Why should you get single trip travel insurance?

 Getting travel insurance is a key part of preparing your trip.

 If you’re not covered, it could cost you dearly - whether that’s through unexpected medical expenses, an accident, loss of personal belongings, or anything else.

 Ultimately, nobody wants to make a claim - but having travel insurance is there to put your mind at ease so you can enjoy your holiday without worrying about any of the above.

 If you live with pre-existing medical conditions, the very best way to ensure you’re not out of pocket (should your medical conditions cause any complications before or during your trip) is to buy a travel insurance policy that includes cover for them.

 Medical Travel Compared specialises in helping people who may have difficulty getting standard cover due to age or medical history, so you’re in safe hands.